swastikpareek/cog/STARTERKIT/_theming-guide/javascript.md

-## Theming Guide: JavaScript
+## Theming Guide: JavaScript in Drupal

 ###Table of Contents
-- <a href="#jsfile">Adding a Javascript file to you theme</a>
+- <a href="#jsfile">Adding a Javascript file in Drupal</a>
 - <a href="#wrappingfile">Wrapping your JavaScript code in closure</a>
 - <a href="#behaviors">Adding JS code within Drupal.behaviors</a>

 <hr>

 <a name="jsfile"></a>
-### Adding a Javascript file to you theme
+### Adding a Javascript file in Drupal
-JavaScript file are now added thru your library definitions in Drupal 8.
+JavaScript files are now added in your library definitions in Drupal 8.
 These files are now named as `*.libraries.yml` and can be updated incrementally after being defined.
-In this example we are the drupal and jQuery libraries as a dependency.
+In this example we are including two libraries as a dependency.

 #### Filename
 `example.libraries.yml`